sustc-xylab/ARGpore2/README.md

 	cd ARGpore2

-	bash setup.sh
+	bash ./setup.sh

-The setup.sh will install ccontigs, blast+,  plasflow, kraken and then download SARG-nt,ESCG, MetaPhlan2 Markergene and PLSDB database for you.
-It will take quite some time to finish, please stay patient :)
+The setup.sh will install ccontigs, blast+, kraken and then download MetaPhlan2 Markergene and PLSDB database for you.
+It will take at least 5 hour to finish, please stay patient :)

 ### Database to prepare before ARGpore run